brendel-group/cl-ica/README.md

-# Contrastive Learning Inverts the Data Generating Process
+# Contrastive Learning Inverts the Data Generating Process [ICML 2021]
 Official code to reproduce the results and data presented in the paper [Contrastive Learning Inverts the Data Generating Process](https://brendel-group.github.io/cl-ica/).

 <p align="center">